TTC Domains: Conclusion

 \section{Conclusion}

-We introduce a richness property on preference domains---the \emph{top-two condition}---and establish it as a simple and powerful criterion for analyzing object reallocation problems under restricted domains.
-The condition requires that within any subset of objects, if two objects can each be most-preferred, they can also be ranked as the top two (in either order).
-We show that the characterization of TTC by \citet*{ekici2024pair} (and hence by \citet*{ma1994strategy}) on the unrestricted domain extends to all domains satisfying this condition.
-We further show that these characterizations do not extend to domains failing the condition for small subsets, thereby establishing its necessity for such cases and suggesting its necessity more generally.
-Our findings provide a unifying perspective on previously studied domain restrictions, such as single-peaked and single-dipped domains, while also classifying previously unexplored domains, such as the partial agreement and circular domains, as either TTC or non-TTC domains.
-These results open several directions for future research.
-An immediate question is whether the top-two condition is necessary in full generality, and further work could explore analogous richness conditions for other characterizations of TTC based on axioms such as group strategyproofness.
+We introduce the top-two condition on preference domains and establish it as a valuable tool for analyzing object reallocation problems under domain restrictions.
+The condition requires that within every subset of objects, if two objects can each be ranked first, then they can also be ranked as the top two in both possible orders.
+We show that standard characterizations of TTC on the unrestricted domain extend to every restricted domain that satisfies the condition.
+As a partial converse, for domains that fail the condition within a small subset of objects and satisfy a mild extension condition, we construct a non-TTC rule satisfying individual rationality, Pareto efficiency, and strategyproofness.
+An important question for future research is to better understand the structure of rules satisfying these axioms on domains that fail the top-two condition.
+In particular, it would be useful to know whether such rules can execute the longer trading cycles that TTC precludes at profiles such as the one in Table \ref{tab:ttc-precludes-long-cycle}.
+Further work could also explore analogous conditions for other characterizations of TTC.